 The Vancouver Chinatown Spring Festival Parade, also known as the Vancouver Chinese New Year Parade, takes place on the Sunday after the Lunar New Year.

-In 2024 the 50th edition of the parade happens on Sunday, February 11th.
-That’s the day after New Year’s Day this year according to the lunar calendar.
+In 2026 the 52nd edition of the parade happens on Sunday, February 22nd.
+That’s a few days after New Year’s Day next year according to the lunar calendar.
+The Year of the Horse actually starts on February 17th.

 This article contains the following information about the annual parade: